Alfred Rose (singer): Melody King

 He remained one of the most popular tiatrists even after his death, with websites dedicated to him.
 Alfred Rose was known as The Melody King of Goa.
 Alfred Rose was also called The Man with the Golden Voice by the His Master's Voice recording company, and gifted other sobriquets like Konkani's Ambassador, International Superstar, and the Living Legend of Konkani Music.
 He has six decades of musical popularity to his credit, and was christened Junior Rose by versatile Konkani tiatrist C Alvares, as he was the youngest among the actors during his tiatr (a form of Konkani theatre) debut way back in 1943.

 Firsts

 Alfred Rose brought out the first Konkani audio cassette.
 He has the distinction of publishing fourteen song books containing lyrics of the numerous songs he has cut.
-His novel Vingans Monte Cristochem, based on the famous novel The Count of Monte Cristo of Alexander Dumas, based on the father of hypnotism - Abbe Faria.
+His novel Vingans Monte Cristochem, based on the famous novel The Count of Monte Cristo of Alexandre Dumas, based on the father of hypnotism - Abbe Faria.
 His novels include Munis vo Devchar, which is based on his drama by the same title.
 He introduced the concept of non-stop drama in Konkani with his presentation of Director Saib in 1961.